wlhlm/sysstat/README.md

 ---------------------

-Before building keep in mind that this program is intended for my personal need and thus might require some tweaks in the source code to fit _your_ needs.
+Before building keep in mind that this program is intended for my personal needs and thus might require some tweaks in the source code to fit _your_ needs.
 Simply build `sysstat` with:

 ```bash